-Minimum Lot Size
+Minimu m Lot Size 1 Acres with one half buildable acre

 (21,780 SF)

-Minimum Building
+Minimu m Building

-Setbacks Front: 25 feet, Rear: 20 feet, Side: 10 feet
+Setback S Front: 25 feet, Rear: 20 feet, Side: 10 feet

-Minimum Building Separation
+Minimu m Building Separation 20 feet

-Wetland Setback (no disturbance
+Wetland d Setback (no disturbance

-allowed)
+allowed) Refer to Wetlands Protection District

+section of this Ordinance

-Impervious Surface Coverage 50% for parcels more than 2 acres; 75% for parcels under 2 acres
+Impervi ous Surface Coverage 50% for parcels more than 2 acres; 75% for

+parcels under 2 acres

-Building Height 35 feet
+Building g Height 35 feet

-Landscape Setbacks 10' front, 5' side, 10' rear
+Landsca pe Setbacks 10' front, 5' side, 10' rear

-Land Unit Condominium As approved by the Planning Board
+Land Ur nit Condominium As approved by the Planning Board

-Building Unit Condominium As approved by the Planning Board
+Building g Unit Condominium As approved by the Planning Board

-Lot Frontage 75'
+Lot Fror ntage 75'

-\ The Planning Board may grant a Conditional Use Permit to allow a greater height for unoccupied portions of building and structures provided that the design is compatible with the proposed construction and nearby properties.
+The Planning Board may grant a Conditional Use Permit to allow a greater height for unoccupied portions of building and structures provided that the design is compatible with the proposed construction and nearby properties.
 Such a request must include an opinion, in writing, from the Fire Chief, stating that the proposal will be consistent with life safety requirements with regard to fire protection.
 Opposition from the Fire Chief shall be grounds for denial of the Conditional Use Permit by the Planning Board.

-- (iv) \\ No parking, or other hard surfaces are allowed in the buffers, with the exception of driveways leading from the site to adjacent roads, or abutting properties, and manholes or other access to any underground utilities.
+- (iv) No parking, or other hard surfaces are allowed in the buffers, with the exception of driveways leading from the site to adjacent roads, or abutting properties, and manholes or other access to any underground utilities.
 Interconnected parking lots are allowed and encouraged.
 Where parking lots on abutting properties are combined, the landscape setbacks are then measured from the outer edge of the combined parking areas.
 Multiple Use Allowed More than one use may be allowed on a single property, or within a single building, subject to Site Plan Review and Approval by the Planning Board.
 Condominium ownership is allowed and encouraged including condominium building and land units. - (v) Allowable Uses The following uses are permitted by right in the Town Center District.